netdata/netdata/logsmanagement/README.md

 fluent-bit -i systemd -p Read_From_Tail=on -p Strip_Underscores=on -o forward -p Compress=gzip -F record_modifier -p 'Record="stream guid" 6ce266f5-2704-444d-a301-2423b9d30738' -m '*'
 ```

-The caveat is that an `flb_generic` log collection on a parent won't generate any type-specific charts by default, but [custom charts](#custom-charts) can be of course manually added by the user.
+The caveat is that an `flb_tail` log collection on a parent won't generate any type-specific charts by default, but [custom charts](#custom-charts) can be of course manually added by the user.

 <a name="streaming-docker-events"/>